 Kathy knew after completing her first oil painting class that she wanted to pursue painting as a hobby and who knew where else it would take her.
 She is drawn to cows, she says, because of where she resides.
 She has the chance to see cows on a daily basis and they make her smile.
 They are such gentle creatures and have priceless expressions.
 Kathy finds peace, inspiration, and exhilaration through painting, and says she feels blessed every day she is able to pick up a brush or palette knife.

 Molly Wright | Hospice of the Piedmont Supporter

 Hospice found Molly when her mother was ill with pulmonary fibrosis.
 She is an acrylic and oil painter from Savannah, GA, and currently lives mostly in Charlottesville to be with her mother.
 Molly says she treasures this opportunity to be with her mother at this point in their lives.
 I believe that our relationship is reflected in my work, though I am not sure I can put my finger on how, she says.
 I do know that it has been easier to paint and my desire has been greater.

 Molly’s vibrant, sometimes non-representational paintings, are a product of her attempt to stay out of her own way and allow God to flow through her.

 Numerous Kids Served by Journeys

-The Journeys program at Hospice of the Piedmont provides help for grieving children and their families.
-At a recent day camp, many of the campers were asked to paint a piece to reflect the theme: “Healing Grieving Hearts.”
+As part of the Center for Children, Hospice of the Piedmont’s Journeys program provides help for grieving children and their families.
+At a recent grief day camp, the campers were asked to paint a piece to reflect the theme: Healing Grieving Hearts.